sabir-aspose/words-docs-com/en/net/developer-guide/rendering/converting-to-fixed-page-format/saving-a-document-as-a-multipage-tiff/_index.md

 A TIFF image can be saved in 1bpp b/w format by setting the [PixelFormat](https://reference.aspose.com/words/net/aspose.words.saving/imagesaveoptions/pixelformat/) property to Format1bppIndexed pixel format type, and the [TiffCompression](https://reference.aspose.com/words/net/aspose.words.saving/imagesaveoptions/tiffcompression/) property to either Ccitt3 or Ccitt4.

 For image segmentation, Aspose.Words uses the simplest method — thresholding.
-This method converts a gray-scale TIFF image into a binary image, using a threshold value.
+This method converts a gray‑scale TIFF image into a binary image, using a threshold value.
 Therefore, when a document needs to be converted to the TIFF file format, it is possible to get or set the threshold for TIFF binarization via the [ThresholdForFloydSteinbergDithering](https://reference.aspose.com/words/net/aspose.words.saving/imagesaveoptions/thresholdforfloydsteinbergdithering/) property.
 The default value for this property is set to 128, and the higher this value, the darker the image.

 The following example shows how to perform TIFF binarization with a specified threshold: